Bleary-eyed and disheveled, I stumbled into a motel lobby in El Paso, desperate for a cup of coffee.

 It also became my favorite half.

-I had worked hard to be here.
+I had worked hard to be at Lonestar.
 Training in the worst stretch of winter in northern Minnesota is not easy, but not impossible.
 I didn’t know for certain if I had done enough, or put enough time on my feet, but I had woken up too many days at 4am to long run (in three pairs of pants and four shirts) before work, and I had too many 16-hour days on my feet to distrust my body now.

 After the mini loop, the mountain makes its grand introduction.